-That’s wrong.
-This facility isn't built and Jefferson County residents still control our own destiny.
+Jefferson County residents still control their own destiny!
 There are multiple ways we can send Rockwool packing.
-It just takes you getting involved, and getting your neighbors involved.
+It just takes YOU getting involved and spreading the word.
 Consider:

 Beyond the unfinished business, and more importantly: both the Jefferson County Commission and the Jefferson County Board of Education are party to the Rockwool agreement.
-This deal doesn’t happen without their agreement, and they can change their mind.
+Both the JCC and the JCBOE signed the PILOT AGREEMENT which gives Rockwool extensive tax breaks over the next ten years (and possibly beyond).
+This deal doesn’t happen without their agreement, urge them to rescind their support for the PILOT Agreement due to the lack of transparency throughout the process, especially regarding their impact on our air and water.

 Simply put, Rockwool is not going to build its smokestacks here if our local governments state clear opposition.